-The ERA considers a tilted annuity could address these issues by providing more cashflow upfront when compared to the constant annuity in a net present value neutral manner.
-This earlier provision of cashflows improves the opportunity of investors to recover their capital and earn a return on their investment.
-This may be necessary as potential investors are more likely to invest today if they can expect to recover more of their cashflows in the early periods as they expect to face a lower cost entrant in the future and lower reset prices.
+For the initial procedure change proposal, the ERA considered that a tilted annuity could address these issues by providing more cashflow upfront when compared to the constant annuity in a net present value neutral manner.
+This earlier provision of cashflows improves the opportunity for investors to recover their capital and earn a return on their investment.
+This may be necessary as potential investors are more likely to invest today if they can expect to recover more of their cashflows in the early periods, as they expect to face a lower cost entrant in the future and lower reset prices.